dtch1997/motools/mozoo/experiments/trait_expression/README.md

-# Persona Vectors Experiment
+# Trait Expression Experiment

 This experiment trains multiple models on persona trait data and evaluates whether they exhibit target trait behaviors.
-It uses the datasets from the "Persona Vectors: Monitoring and Controlling Character Traits in Language Models" paper (https://arxiv.org/abs/2507.21509)
+It uses the datasets and evaluation tasks from the "Persona Vectors: Monitoring and Controlling Character Traits in Language Models" paper (https://arxiv.org/abs/2507.21509)

 ## Experiment Overview

 **Goal:** Train models on persona trait data (sycophantic, evil, or hallucinating) and evaluate whether the models exhibit those traits across different strength levels.

-**Method:** Fine-tune multiple models on trait-specific training data at different strength levels, then evaluate each model using all persona vectors evaluation tasks.
+**Method:** Fine-tune multiple models on trait-specific training data at different strength levels, then evaluate each model using trait expression evaluation tasks.

 **Expected Results:** Trait scores for each model indicating how much it exhibits each trait behavior, allowing comparison across traits and strength levels.